-There currently are a variety of options to travel by night train from Stockholm (Sweden) to Hamburg (Germany), taking between approximately 12 and 16 hours: Namely the 10301 and the EN 345.
-These lines are operated by Snälltåget and RDC.
+There currently are a variety of options to travel by night train from Stockholm (Sweden) to Hamburg (Germany), taking between approximately 12 and 16 hours: Namely the 10301, the EN 345 and the 13471.
+These lines are operated by Snälltåget, RDC and SJ.

 Snälltåget offers night travel with various comfort levels on night trains between European cities.